jsmb768ypl/Tehbot-Addons/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I wanted to contribute to the Behaviors & Minimodes being written for Tehbot to help grow the use of it without having to submit pull requests for each update and without having to add to the creators plate of then supporting my additional code.
+Standard Addons are what ship with Tehbot.

 Here's why:
 * If I ever stop supporting the code it will not be on the Tehbot creator to then pickup where I left off.